plone/volto/docs/source/upgrade-guide/index.md

 ```{versionadded} @plone/scripts 3.6.1
 ```

-Volto has now a script to ease the upgrades in Volto projects.
+Volto now has a script to ease the upgrades in Volto projects, called `volto-update-deps`.
-It's called the `volto-update-deps` scripts and it's included as part of the `@plone/scripts` package.
+It's included as part of the `@plone/scripts` package.
-This script synchronizes the local dependencies of your project along with the Volto core ones.
+This script synchronizes the local dependencies of your project with those in Volto core.
-It preserves the ones you might have in there.
+It preserves your dependencies.

-This is the procedure, in your project's `package.json`, update the `@plone/volto` version to the one you want to upgrade (eg. `18.0.0-alpha.21`).
+To run the procedure, in your project's `package.json`, update the `@plone/volto` version to the one to which you want to upgrade, such as `18.0.0-alpha.21`.
-Then update also the version of `@plone/scripts` to at least version `3.6.1`.
+Then update the version of `@plone/scripts` to at least version `3.6.1`.
+The following example shows the minimum valid versions to use under teh `dependencies` key.

 ```json
 dependencies: {